Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/08_score_and_replay.md

 ![](img/08.score_and_replay/14.retry_node.png)

-To move it and anchor it in the center of the screen, apply *Layout -> Center* to it.
+To move it and anchor it in the center of the screen, apply *Layout -&gt; Center* to it.

 ![](img/08.score_and_replay/15.layout_center.png)